 A Drum Sander or An Endless Belt Sander

 Please, do not confuse the handheld belt sander with the endless belt sander.
-Despite the similarity in their names, the endless belt sander is a dedicated floor sanding equipment while the regular handheld sander is much smaller general purpose tool.
+Despite the similarity in their names, the endless belt sander is a dedicated floor sanding equipment while the regular handheld sander is a much smaller general-purpose tool.

 Now on the current topic between drum sander and endless belt sander, the winner is the endless belt sander.
 Hands down.
 Why is that?

 The drum sander is simply outdated and clumsy.
 Working with it is a slow and hard process and the result is inferior.
 In comparison, the endless belt sander (which our company also uses) has a clutch near the handle which allows it to regulate the level of the drum sanding the floor’s surface.
 This not only makes it a more comfortable piece of equipment but also grants the person performing the job a lot more control over the process.

 Combining an endless belt with an edge sander for those harder to reach places will arguably provide the best possible results.